Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: Early Morning, Closes by 4 pm

-One of the best treks in Andaman, this trek takes you to the highest peak of the Andaman group of Islands called Saddle Peak, standing 732 meters high.
-Every traveller who visits the North Andaman makes sure to trek to the Saddle peak.
-As you embark on the trek and keep walking, you walk across beaches and creeks and various types of plants and animals and insects.
+Considered to be one of the best treks in North Andaman Island, this trek takes you to the highest peak of the Andaman Islands called Saddle Peak, standing 732 meters high.
+Every traveler who visits the North Andaman makes sure to trek to the Saddle Peak.
+If you enjoy trekking then don’t miss this trek as it meanders its way through the natural beauty of Saddle Peak National Park.

 Distance: 10 km